SecureVisa Logo Black SVG file Format

 Why it matters:

-- Examples: NFT resellers who take a spread, game publishers that act as order routers, or platforms that “make markets” for their tokens.
+Examples include NFT resellers who take a spread, gaming publishers acting as order routers, and platforms that make markets for in-game tokens.

 Don’t Assume.
 Know What VARA Regulates.

-Not everything is “VARA”—where GCGRA (Gaming Regulator) & CBUAE (Payments) fit
+Not everything is “VARA”—Where GCGRA (Gaming Regulator) & CBUAE (Payments) Fit in Dubai's Web3 & Gaming Compliance

-While VARA is the primary regulator for crypto, NFTs, and Web3 activities in Dubai, it is not the only regulator you may need to consider.
-Depending on your business model, you may also fall under:
+While VARA is the primary authority for regulating crypto, NFTs, and virtual asset activities in Dubai, compliance may involve other regulators depending on your business model.

 Commercial Gaming / Gambling